 3) If a custom attribute of the targeted <flexContainer> resource is modified in the request, and maxNrOfInstances, maxByteSize or maxInstanceAge attributes are present with non-zero value, then after updating the attributes of the targeted <flexContainer> resource:

 a) The Hosting CSE shall create a <flexContainerInstance> resource child of the targeted <flexContainer> resource.
 The attribute contentSize of the created <flexContainerInstance> resource will have the same value as in the targeted <flexContainer> resource.
-The custom attributes of the targeted <flexContainer> resource shall be copied into the created <flexContainerInstance> resource.
+The custom attributes and, if present in the <flexContainer> resource after the update, the label attribute of the targeted <flexContainer> resource shall be copied into the created <flexContainerInstance> resource.
 The originator attribute of the created <flexContainerInstance> resource shall be set to the identifier of the originator of this UPDATE request.

 b) The Hosting CSE shall update the currentNrOfInstances of the targeted <flexContainer > resource with the number of <flexContainerInstance> resources in the targeted <flexContainer > resource.
 The Hosting CSE shall update the currentByteSize of the targeted <flexContainer > resource with the sum of the contentSize attributes of the <flexContainerInstance> resources in the targeted <flexContainer > resource.